 - Instructions and Procedures For Non-ISP Law Enforcement Officers When Working in INDOT Work Zones (Part 2)

-- INDOT RSP 801-R-672 Law Enforcement Officer For Work Zone Safety can be found within Division 800 of the Recurring Special Provisions.
+- The appropriate version of INDOT RSP 801-R-672 Law Enforcement Officer for Work Zone Safety can be found within Division 800 of the Recurring Special Provisions.

 - Construction Memorandum 21-06 Law Enforcement Officer Training Revised (Part 1)